adrianSRoman/adriansroman.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Audio Software Engineer at Tesla and a M.S. student in Computer Science at the University of Southern California.
+I am an Audio Software Engineer at [Tesla](https://www.tesla.com/about) and a M.S. student in Computer Science at the University of Southern California.

 My research focuses on developing explainable AI algorithms for multi-modal machine perception, with a particular emphasis on building auditory models to detect and localize sound events.
 I believe machine listening can significantly enhance the capabilities of intelligent systems, driving innovation in areas like robotics, autonoumous vehicles, and beyond.

-As a software engineer my main goal is to develop technologies that can ultimately improve prople's lives.
-Prior to Tesla, I interned at Oscillo Biosciences, where I developed non-linear dynamical systems to simulate human synchronization.
+As a researcher and technologist, my main goal is to develop innovation that can ultimately improve people's lives, especially those with disabilities.
+At [Oscillo Biosciences](https://oscillobiosciences.com/about/), I developed non-linear dynamical systems to simulate human synchronization.
 I delivered a mobile digital therapy capable of gently re-training rhytmic synchronization on patients who suffer from language disfluencies and aphasia.

-At Tesla I develop sound user interfaces, often refered as vehicle chimes systems.
+At Tesla I develop sound user interfaces.
+By using sounds, I help humans navigate their vehicles.
 My contributions also expand other areas of the software stack, such as UI development, audio pipelines, and firmware.
 Beyond core audio software engineering, I build machine learning systems for speech enhacement and sound event localization and detection.